 Planning for guided reading really can be time consuming, but it doesn’t have to be.
 To make it easier, the first step is to develop a planning routine.
 Decide one day per week that you will pull the books you wish to use for small group.
 One important thing to keep in mind is to keep a balance between fiction and nonfiction.
 You may alternate weeks or divide your quarter into teaching blocks for consistency with the standards you are working on.
 Of course, you also need to track your students’ levels to make the best match.

-Build Your Reading Binder for Grab and Go Materials
+Build Your guided Reading Binder for Grab and Go Materials

 Once you’ve pulled the books you plan to use, the next step is to pull the materials you’ll use in conjunction with your books.
 But how do you streamline this process?
 You could spend hours combing Pinterest and TPT for materials to use each week.
 However, the best solution is to build a guided reading binder with dividers for each reading skill you teach as you find them.
 Keeping a variety of ways to practice reading skills on hand makes it so much easier to vary your instruction.
 Agree?